Andy Walmsley

 Andrew Walmsley (born September 1966) is a British-born production designer.

 Career

 Walmsley was initially involved in the theatre industry.
 He designed sets for several musicals, including Buddy: The Buddy Holly Story and Blood Brothers.
 Later, he moved into television set design, developing the set for Who Wants to Be a Millionaire?, So You Think You Can Dance, and America's Got Talent.

-Walmsley has been nominated for three Emmy Awards in the category of Outstanding Art Direction, and won one for his work on American Idol.
+Walmsley has been nominated three times for the Primetime Emmy Award for Outstanding Production Design for a Variety or Reality Series for his work on American Idol, winning in 2009.

 Walmsley also works as a theatrical producer in Las Vegas, Nevada producing shows in casinos.